TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

     :Data Type: string of parameters
     :Example: `t3://page?uid=1313&my=param&will=get&added=here`

     String of parameters, prefixed with `&`, to be added to the URL.
-If the parameters

 ..  t3-typolink-handler:: page.fragment